1amKhush/IamKHUSH01.github.io/README.md

 # My first repo

-this was  unintentionally my first ever repo on git.
+This was unintentionally my first ever repo on git.

+## Demo usage

+Now i am using it as a demo for learning Git!